RickiNano/nano-node/README.md

 * `daemon`: Starts the node and optionally the RPC server.
 * `node`:The node implementation.
 * `rpc_server`: Implemenation of the RPC server.
+* `websocket_server`: Implemenation of the websocket server.
+* `wallet`: Wallet implementation.
+It manages multiple wallets which can each have multiple accounts.
 * `ledger`: Ledger implementation.
 It is responsible for the consinstency of the data stores.
 * `store_lmdb`: LMDB implementation of the data stores.
 * `messages`: Message types that nodes use for communication.